wasmvision/wasmvision/docs/architecture.md

 ### Engine

 The wasmVision engine.
-Includes some platform capabilities such as MJPEG streaming and saving to files.
+Includes platform capabilities such as MJPEG streaming and saving to files.

 ### Capture